SDU-W-ZhangLab/BayesTraj/README.md

 - **`calculate_branches`**
   The `calculate_branches` function applies these posterior estimates to finalize the branching structure and update the trajectory object accordingly.

 For further usage options see the vignette.
-A prebuilt vignette can be found [here]().